Vuejs-Kenya/community-website/README.md

 # build for production and launch server
 $ yarn build
-$ yarn start

-# generate static project
-$ yarn generate
+$ yarn preview

 ```

-## Submitting your Blog or Article
+## Submitting your article to the community blog

-You can now submit blogs or articles to Vuejs Kenya Community
+You can now submit blogs or articles to Vuejs Kenya Community blog

-See `content\article\Loading-Routes-Automatically-in-Vue-3.md` for ways to get started formating your article in `markdown`.
+See `content\blogs\Loading-Routes-Automatically-in-Vue-3.md` to get started formating your article in `markdown`.

 Once correctly formated, and meta tags provided, open a `PR` and ask for a review.
 Ping any of the maintainers on the conversation section only.

 Article currently accepted.

 - [x] Vuejs and its related ecosystem.
-- [x] Any topic of choice related to Development..
+- [x] Any topic of choice (tips/tricks) related to software engineering.

 Please adhere to this project's `CODE_OF_CONDUCT`.